1coderookie/BSB-LPB-LAN_EN/docs/chap15.md

 ## 15.17 The 'Serial Monitor' of the Arduino IDE Doesn't Provide Data

 - Adapter isn't (additionally) connected via USB to your computer
-- Wrong COM port or type of Arduino board is chosen
+- Wrong COM port or type of microcontroller board is chosen
 - Wring baud rate is set → set to 115200 baud
 - Adapter isn't connected to the controller and/or controller is switched off → see subchapters above